 3 .Have a clean, dedicated, professional appearing work area – part of your job.
 In addition to determining if this is the best candidate, the other part of your job is to present your company in the best light, so that the candidate will want to join your team.

 4. If at home, make sure no people, animals, radios, TVs, outside traffic will interrupt.
 Most hiring managers will not carry out interviews at home, but with global considerations and time zones, this is a possibility.
+Especially during the coronavirus pandemic.
 Make sure the area behind you is clear and clean.

 5. Done properly, this form of interview should still give you an idea of the candidate’s personality, body language, ability to look you in the eye.
 This can be hard though as people want to look at the speaker on the screen and if they do this, they cannot look at the camera – this is probably the biggest pitfall of the process.
 Conversely, your body language will speak to the candidate as well.